-Nearly 40 percent of proposals will happen between the months of November through February, which means ‘tis the season for shiny sparklers and lots of bubbly!
-If you think you’ll be donning a new diamond in the near future, then we have some advice to help you get ready for the big moment.
+Nearly 40 percent of marriage proposals will happen between the months of November through February, which means it's time for engagement season!
+If you think you’ll be sporting a new engagement ring in the near future, then we have some advice to help you get ready for the big moment.
 Think your #justsaidyes moment is right around the corner?
 Here are a few ways you can prep for engagement season without being too obvious.

-Get on the same page
+Get on the same page with your partner.

-Start the nail prep
+Start the nail prep.

 Don’t feel guilty about splurging a little to get your nails done during this special time!
 Make sure to keep your hands moisturized too, which will help with any dry or irritated skin caused by the colder seasons.
 Keeping your hands fresh and healthy will make you want to share your ring selfie that much more!

-Don’t be nosy
+Don’t be nosy.

-Drop the right hints
+Drop the right hints.

 If you have your heart set on how you want to be asked, there are some subtle ways to make it known.
 If you’ve always wanted your family to be at your proposal remind your partner how important your family is to you, or if you want something intimate make sure you give your partner a heads up.
-Giving subtle hints is an easy way to let your significant other know what kind of proposal you’ve always dreamed about.
+Giving subtle hints is an easy way to let your significant other know what kind of marriage proposal you’ve always dreamed about.
 If you think giving clues to your partner won’t work, you can always enlist your best friends to share your desires with your beloved.

-Consider wedding dates
+Consider wedding dates.

 It is definitely a good idea to have a timeframe of when you want to wed.
 Whether it be the season or the month, knowing a little about your wedding date will help with how long of an engagement you will have.
 This also can be brought up when you are talking to your significant other about future plans.
 Knowing that you both have the same wedding date in mind can help prepare for either a long or short engagement.